Teen Therapy

 - Cognitive Behavioral Therapy (CBT) to help teens identify and change negative thought patterns

-- Mindfulness practices to improve emotional regulation and stress management
+- Mindfulness practices that improve emotional regulation and stress management

-- Solution-Focused Brief Therapy to help teens set and achieve goals
+- Solution-Focused Brief Therapy that help teens set and achieve goals

 - Dialectical Behavior Therapy (DBT) skills for managing intense emotions and improving relationships